emmmmmmm/Surface-3D/README.md

 # Surface 3D

-A 3 input axis midi-instrument.
+A multi-touch 3 input axis midi-instrument.

 Input from a 2 by 64 hall-sensor matrix is processed on an arduino pro.